h2non/consul-cluster-test/README.md

 A proof-of-concept which aims to recreate a distributed cluster system of [Consul](http://www.consul.io/) servers in order to test multiple failure points, service isolation and network errors reproducing various complex scenarios to verify the system reilabiity and non-blocking cluster fault tolerance with a successful service health and behavior

-It is used a [Docker](https://docker.io) [container](https://registry.hub.docker.com/u/innotech/consul/) and [Blockade](http://blockade.readthedocs.org/en/latest/), which is a Python utility to easily infer multiple network latencies, failures and isolation between Docker containers using [tc](http://en.wikipedia.org/wiki/Tc_%28Linux%29) and [iptables](http://en.wikipedia.org/wiki/Iptables) in the Docker host
+That's possible thanks to [Docker](https://docker.io) [containers](https://registry.hub.docker.com/u/innotech/consul/) and [Blockade](http://blockade.readthedocs.org/en/latest/), which is a Python utility to easily infer multiple network latencies, failures and isolation between Docker containers using [tc](http://en.wikipedia.org/wiki/Tc_%28Linux%29) and [iptables](http://en.wikipedia.org/wiki/Iptables) in the Docker host

 It's planned to have multiple scenarios using [Lettuce](http://lettuce.it/) as a BDD-style test suite